 Co-parenting with a narcissist requires the strict outlining and enforcement of boundaries.
 It is likely that your toxic ex will try and compete with you and drag your name through the mud.
 A court order can be used to protect your child's best interest by reinforcing your boundaries with the law.
 Co-parents should communicate as often as necessary.
 This will depend on the relationship parents have but think of it this way: If something happens that if it happened at the other parent's house you would want to know, probably tell them.
 Communication does not have to be all negative either, it could be that you got a call from your child's teacher saying they are doing really well in school.

 What to do when parents disagree on parenting?

 How disagreements are resolved should be outlined in the parenting plan.
 If your parenting plan is not specific enough, then have a conversation with the other spouse and try to work it out.
-Ultimately, if it is a smaller issue, then there person with the child at that time gets to decide, but if it is a major decision, then refer to your custody agreement to see if one party has final decision-making rights.
+If it is a smaller issue, then the person with the child at that time gets to decide.
+But if it is a major decision, then refer to your custody agreement to see if one party has final decision-making rights.

 How do you co-parent with someone you still love?

 The best thing to do is keep in mind that you are doing this for your child.
 It's not going to be easy, but it will get better as you grow comfortable in your new situation.
 You can use methods to distance yourself such as only talking over text or through an app like Our Family Wizard.
 You co-parent because you have to for your children, not because it's easy.